Microsoft Exchange Email on Linux

 They make it hard, but not impossible

-This can cause an issue though.
-Employers and Universities both are quite fond of using Microsoft Exchange or Office 365 as an email provider.
-And, because Microsoft is Microsoft, these services do not support the standard IMAP/POP/SMTP interfaces, which makes getting them set up on Linux a royal pain (unless you’re content to use the Web interface, anyway).
+Employers and universities are fond of using Microsoft Exchange/Office 365/Outlook as an email provider.
+And, because Microsoft is Microsoft, these services do not support standard IMAP/POP/SMTP interfaces.
+This makes getting them set up on Linux a royal pain (unless you’re content to use the Web interface, anyway).

-That is not, however, to say that it is impossible.
-There are several different ways to get your Microsoft email account set up on a Linux desktop email client.
-I’m going to address two of those ways here, starting with the simplest one.
+That is not to say that it is impossible.
+There are several different ways to connect to your Microsoft email account using a Linux desktop email client.
+In this article, I discuss two of them.

 $ sudo apt-get install evolution-ews

-Once this is done, launch Evolution and go to Edit->Accounts->Add->Mail Account.
+Once the plugin is installed, launch Evolution and go to Edit->Accounts->Add->Mail Account.
 Then click next, enter your name and email address into the dialog, uncheck “Look up mail server details…” and click next again.
 On the next screen, you need to select “Exchange Web Services” under the Server Type drop-down menu.
-This won’t appear as an option until the evolution-ews package has been installed.
+“Exchange Web Services” won’t appear as an option until the evolution-ews package has been installed.

-The host URL should be auto-populated with the “default” URL for your domain, based on your email address.
-This URL may or may not work, depending on how your organization has configured their Exchange setup.
+The host URL will be auto-populated with a “default” URL for your domain, based on your email address, which may or may not work, depending on how your organization has configured their Exchange setup.
 You may as well give it a shot–click the “Fetch URL” button.
-It may prompt you for a password (potentially several times in a row, in my experience).
-If it works, the OAB URL field should be filled in.
+It may prompt you for a password (several times in a row, in my experience).
+If it works, the OAB URL field should be populated.

-Once the OAB URL has been filled in, click through the rest of the settings, and you should be good to go!
+Once the OAB URL has been populated, click through the rest of the settings, and you should be good to go!

 A more “Linuxy” Solution: DavMail

-The above solution works, so long as you’re happy with Evolution, then the plugin above should be all you need.
-But, if you’d like to use any other email client, you’ll need to cut a different path.
+If you’re happy with Evolution, then the plugin above should be all you need.
+But, if you’d like to use any other email client, then you’ll need a different approach.
 Luckily, there is a program called DavMail that will allow us to access Microsoft email from a wide variety of different email clients.

 First, you’ll need to install DavMail.
-For Debian-based systems it’s as simple as,
+For Ubuntu-based systems it’s as simple as,

 $ sudo apt-get install davmail

-There are two ways to configure DavMail.
-It have a graphic interface that you can use, or you can set up a configuration file manually to be more convenient.
-If you want to go the graphical route, check out the official DavMail documentation page.
-Otherwise, stick around and I’ll run through the process of using a configuration file, which I find both faster and more convenient.
+DavMail has a graphical interface that you can use to configure it, but I find writing a configuration file manually to be more convenient.
+If you want to go the graphical route, check out the official DavMail documentation.
+Otherwise, stick around and I’ll run through the process of writing a configuration file.

-As far as the configuration file goes, here is what mine looks like,
+As far as the configuration file itself, here’s what I use,

 # Disallow access to the davmail server from remote hosts (i.e., other # computers on the network) davmail.allowRemote=false # Don't use SSL--more on this below davmail.ssl.nosecurecaldav=false davmail.ssl.nosecureimap=false davmail.ssl.nosecureldap=false davmail.ssl.nosecuresmtp=false # Ports to run the different services on.
 You'll need these to connect # your clients.
 If you have several Exchange accounts, each one will need # to run on different ports davmail.caldavPort=5000 davmail.imapPort=5001 davmail.ldapPort=5002 davmail.smtpPort=5003 # Connection details for your exchange account.
 Odds are good that the # url listed here will work for you.
 If not, see if your University/employer # has any details on the correct host URL to connect to their email services # with. davmail.url=https://outlook.office365.com/EWS/Exchange.asmx # Run davmail in server mode davmail.server=true davmail.enableKeepAlive=true